 The main course: work to get accounts with a large following like food bloggers involved

 If you make serious links with food bloggers, review sites or other people already in the food photography business, you can easily use this to boost your numbers of customers.
 This is all about your restaurant marketing, of course, which means working with people already in the business.
 Whether it’s through offering them a free meal to cover your work, tagging them in photos or crowdsourcing their photos for your account, it means their already existing fans will instantly be redirected to you.

 Find accounts that are tailored to your market, interact with their work by liking and commenting on their page, messaging them through the app or finding an email address, and get talking.
 It works both ways: by making professional links they’re giving more credibility to their work as well.

 Moving on to the cheeseboard: keep posts on a regular, frequent schedule

-Carry out tests and analyse the results.
-After a while you’ll be able to tell the right times to publish photos with the best reach.
+-Carry out tests and analyze the results.
+After a while, you’ll be able to tell the right times to publish photos with the best reach.